-The detected maximal rotational velocities per run are slightly higher within this campaign, as expected from the empirically derived mass - mean rotational velocity relationship from open field experiments (Caviezel et al., 2021).
-However, experimental and simulated results for rotational velocities differ substantially.
-While the standard deviations of the mean rotational velocities between the experiments and the simulations overlap at least for two (DW and CLR) of the three forestal states, no overlap is given for the maximal rotational velocities per run.
-Nevertheless, these maximal rotational velocities show a distinctly higher standard deviation than the simulated and the mean values.
-This might corroborate the considerable influence of local disparities in soil and tree conditions, leading to a higher acting torque-variability on the rocks, resulting in higher maximal

-190 rotational velocities.
+These dependencies of the acceleration data underlines why the use of the gyroscopic data to detect FI is theoretically more purposeful than the use of acceleration data.
+The here detected maximal rotational velocities per run are slightly higher

-The DW sensor streams feature less FI per run than the other two states.
+- 170 as according to the empirically derived mass mean rotational velocity relationship from open field experiments (Caviezel et al., 2021) expected.
+Surprisingly, the DW sensor streams feature less FI per run than the other two states.
 As most of the rocks stopped within the deadwood section, a higher ratio of impacts was expected.
-Surprisingly, the mean number of frontal impact per run lies well below 50 %.
-Hence, the stopping process in the deadwood section is not abrupt enough to classify as frontal impact like the hit of a standing tree.
-Additional clarification can be offered, if the FI are evaluated as frontal impacts per runtime (FI \cdot s-1).
-(Tab.
-1): Even if the ORG state still has the highest FI \cdot s-1, the CLR state shows slightly lower values than the DW state.
-The shortest mean runtime implies the smallest possibility to experience FI in the deadwood state.
-This is not outweighed by the stopping process within the deadwood, in particular because it apparently features a more complex, temporally stretched, behavior.
-Although without visual verification not all questions concerning the influence of rotational velocities on FI can be solved, Figure 3.b) illustrates, that solely acceleration data would perform worse: Of the three impacts with $\geq 10 \text{ m} \cdot \text{s}^{-2}$, the first two impacts entail increasing rotational velocities, which seems unlikely for FI on an opposing object.
-The third impact, however, is related to a severe drop of the rotational velocity.
-Compared with the overall measured accelerations of the CLR state (Fig. 3.c), the DW-impacts (Fig. 3.b) are much softer, but comparable with the impacts of CLR in the corresponding time range, and thus slope area.
-This consolidates the assumption that acceleration data feature dependencies regarding the soil characteristics and sensor streams in Figure 3 shows a reduction by more than 50 % from > 40 rad (> $2000^{\circ} \cdot s^{-1}$) to <20 rad (< $1000^{\circ} \cdot s^{-1}$), while the corresponding accelerations differ with values ranging from 15.0 m $\cdot s^{-2}$ to 46.9 m $\cdot s^{-2}$ by more than 300 %.
-The FI detection within the simulations based on the same thresholds was not possible, due to the used and recommended standard computational output time-step of 0.02, which is compared to the 1 kHz sampling rate of the StoneNode sensors too low.
+This can be partly explained, if the FI are evaluated as FI·s-1 per rock motion duration: Even if the ORG state still has the highest FI·s-1, the CLR state shows slightly lower values than DW.
+Considering that the acceleration phase was included in all states, but accounts for a relatively - 175 large proportion of the short DW-runtime, the FI·s-1 of DW is rather underestimated compared to the other states.
+Although without visual verification not all questions concerning the influence of rotational velocities on FI can be solved, it is also clear, that solely acceleration data perform worse: As visible in Figure 3.b) there are three impacts with $\geq 10 \text{ m s}^{-2}$, but as during the first two impacts the rotational velocity even increased, a frontal impact on a opposing object is not likely.
+But during the third impact, a severe drop of the rotational velocity is visible.
+Compared with the measured accelerations in Figure 3.c) the - 180 DW-impacts are much softer, but comparable with the impacts of CLR in the corresponding time range, and thus slope area.
+The FI of the depicted sensor streams in Figure 3 shows a reduction by more than 50% from > 40 rad (> 2000°s-1) to <20 rad (< $1000°s^{-1}$), while the corresponding accelerations differ with values ranging from 15.0 m \cdot s-1 to 46.9 m \cdot s-1 by more than 300 %.
+To detect FI within simulations using the same thresholds, the data-output dump step has to be set on 0.001 s which corresponds to the 1 kHz sampling rate of the StoneNode sensors making the procedure prone to jitter effects. - 185 The protective effect of lying deadwood can only be emulated by rockfall simulations if deadwood configurations can be added realistically into the code.
+Here, all three forest states, incorporating the exact GNSS position as three-dimensional cones for standing and lying trees alike could be reconstructed as input scenario for the rockfall simulations.

-that therefore the used, on gyroscopic data based FI detection-method seems to be more convenient.
-The FI of the depicted

-The protective effect of lying deadwood can only be emulated by rockfall simulations if deadwood configurations can be added realistically into the code.
-Here, all three states of the forest, incorporating the exact GNSS position as three-dimensional cones for standing and lying trees alike could be reconstructed as input scenario for the rockfall simulations.
 This strict adherence to realistic site conditions enhance the significance of the model output for hazard assessment significantly.
 The inclusion of the deadwood logs as three dimensional cones, resulted in simulations with a realistic deposition pattern.
-Apart from the depicted barrier effect of single, near-slope deadwood logs, piled trunks after wind-throw events can now be incorporated into best for all soil parameters-sets.
+Apart from the depicted barrier effect of single, near-slope deadwood logs, piled trunks after wind-throw events can now be incorporated into simulations.

-215 simulations.
 Additionally, a tunnel effect can be modeled: rocks can slip under deadwood, which is essential or if the deadwood branches are still fresh and support the log above ground.
 In such cases, other methods like adapting the slope in the corresponding grid cells, overestimate the deadwood effect and experience drawbacks (Fuhr et al., 2015; Costa et al., 2021).